Three times more Russian diplomats in Norway than the other way around

 Kirkenes and Barentsburg are along with Mariehamn on Åland the only remaining Russian Consulate Generals in the Nordics.
 Similarly, Norway’s Consulate General is the only Nordic left in St. Petersburg as Sweden and Finland last year were kicked out.

-Although supposedly closed, Russia's Consulate General on Friday announced it next week will arrange a solemn ceremony marking the 80th anniversary of the Red Army's liberation of east-Finnmark from nazi-German occupation.
+Although supposedly closed, Russia's Consulate General on Friday announced on Telegram it next week will arrange a solemn ceremony marking the 80th anniversary of the Red Army's liberation of east-Finnmark from nazi-German occupation.

-The local Russian diplomats have since the full-scale invasion of Ukraine in 2022 used the monument to stir emotions among locals.
+The local Russian diplomats have since the full-scale invasion of Ukraine in 2022 used this monument in Kirkenes to stir emotions among locals.

 Earlier this week the Barents Observer could tell the story about one of the men at the consulate having a FSB background.